 Metrics such as ‘first contact resolution rate’ and ‘average wait times’, are good indications of whether your customers are satisfied with your service.

-After retrieving their customer reference number, the agent is able to track the customer’s package and can inform them that the package has arrived at their local depo and will be delivered the next working day.
+After retrieving their customer reference number, the advisor is able to track the customer’s package and can inform them that the package has arrived at their local depo and will be delivered the next working day.